Phendimetrazine

-Phendimetrazine (Bontril, Adipost, Anorex-SR, Appecon, Melfiat, Obezine, Phendiet, Plegine, Prelu-2, Statobex) is a stimulant drug of the morpholine chemical class used as an appetite suppressant.
+Phendimetrazine, sold under the brand name Bontril among others, is a stimulant medication of the morpholine chemical class used as an appetite suppressant.

 Pharmacology

-Phendimetrazine functions as a prodrug to phenmetrazine; approximately 30 percent of an oral dose is converted into it.
+Phendimetrazine functions as a prodrug of phenmetrazine; approximately 30 percent of an oral dose is converted into it.
 Phendimetrazine can essentially be thought of as an extended-release formulation of phenmetrazine with less potential for abuse.
 Phendimetrazine is an anorectic drug which acts as a norepinephrine-dopamine releasing agent (NDRA).